 Most importantly, cool off first.
-Do not be aggressive, defensive or accusatory.
+Do not be aggressive, defensive, or accusatory.
 There have been many instances where business owners have responded in this manner and it backfired, resulting in everything from lawsuits to losing the beloved business they were simply trying to protect in the first place.

 You don’t need to respond immediately.
 While it is important to respond to negative reviews in a timely manner, within 48 hours is a reasonable time frame.
 In fact, it is better to wait until you have had a chance to gather your thoughts.

-Establish the reason the customer is upset.
+Determine why the customer is upset.

 - Is the product a bad fit?
 Perhaps you can direct the client to another product that will better serve his or her needs.

-- Perhaps your business altogether is not a good fit?
+- Is your business not a good fit?
 Sometimes a customer is expecting something that you are unable to offer.
 It is important to simply explain how his or her expectations do not align with what you are providing.
 If this is something that customers regularly find to be a problem, is there a way that you could adjust your offerings to better serve their needs in the future?

 - Is the customer simply lashing out?
 We all have bad days.
 How can you take this and turn it into a positive experience for the customer?